 The closet is where you start many mornings.
-Having an efficient closet system is crucial to making your life easier, especially when you’re in a rush.
+An efficient closet system is crucial to making your life easier, especially in a rush.
 Keeping your closet tidy, clean, and easy to browse through makes a difference in how you start your day.

 This particular space should be your inspiration, not a morning drag.

 So, let’s organize your closet and make it inviting.
 Respect your shoes and love your clothes.
 Give your closet contents the care and attention it deserves.

 First Things First – Out With The Clutter